nppc/TinyDiversityRX5808/Readme.md

 Use latest Arduino IDE.
 You need to add ATtiny Support to Arduino IDE (Google the Internet). :)
 In Arduino IDE Clock should be left as default = 1MHz (internal).
 In this project we don't use Arduino bootloader.
-So, you need to export compiled binary from IDE and flash it with external programmer like Avrasp.
+So, you need to export compiled binary from IDE and flash it with external programmer like USBasp.
 Programming pads on tVRX:
 ![tVRX ISP](Images/tVRX_isp.jpg)
 All fuses leave default.